A Logical View of GNN-Style Computation and the Role of Activation Functions: Introduction

 \item \underline{Beyond bounded activation functions.} We then turn to unbounded non-linear activation functions and compare their expressive power with that of arbitrary eventually constant ones.
 Our main technical result is that, for numerical queries over coloured graphs, \smplang{\relub} is strictly more expressive than \mplang with any eventually constant activation (Theorem~\ref{thm:relu-vs-trrelu}).
 This is the most technically demanding part of the paper and shows that GNNs using both {\sf ReLU} and linear layers surpass those relying only on truncated {\sf ReLU} with linear layers.
 A related separation was shown by Benedikt et al.~\cite{DBLP:conf/icalp/BenediktLMT24}, but only for GNNs without linear layers.
 Incorporating identity activations is substantially more challenging, as linear layers interact delicately with non-linear transformations and isolating their contribution is essential \cite{sammy,DBLP:conf/nips/BarlagHSVV24}.
 Overall, unbounded activations like {\sf ReLU} permit numerical computations that bounded ones cannot reproduce, leading to different expressive capabilities.

 \end{itemize}

+\paragraph{{\bf Types of embeddings and queries.}} { Previous work on uniform logical expressivity of GNNs has largely focused on coloured graphs (Boolean node features) and Boolean queries \cite{DBLP:conf/lics/Grohe21, DBLP:conf/iclr/BarceloKM0RS20, DBLP:conf/icalp/BenediktLMT24}.
+We follow this tradition, but also study numerical queries and, where possible, extend results to general $d$-embeddings.
+As a guiding principle, our separation/inexpressibility results are proved already in the most restrictive setting (Boolean queries on colourings), while our containment results are stated in the most general setting we can obtain (often numerical queries over numerical embeddings).
+In the Conclusion we overview our results in \Cref{tbl:summary}.
+Finally, although applied GNNs typically start from real-valued attributes, discretization provides a direct link to our setting: continuous features can be quantized into finitely many bins and encoded as colours.
+This means our negative results remain informative under richer inputs, whereas extending some of our positive collapse/equivalence results beyond colourings is an open question. }

-\paragraph{{\bf Our techniques.}} The analysis of the expressive power of the numerical query languages studied in this paper requires techniques that are less commonly encountered in classical database theory, which typically deals with query languages based on Boolean logic.
+\paragraph{{\bf Our techniques.}} { Prior work has analysed GNNs through their distinguishing power \cite{DBLP:conf/lics/Grohe21}, and also in non-uniform variants where the model (or an additional readout) is allowed to exploit the size of the input graph \cite{DBLP:conf/iclr/BarceloKM0RS20}.
+In contrast, we study \emph{uniform} expressivity: a single expression/network architecture must work across all graph sizes.
+This perspective calls for different techniques.} The analysis of the expressive power of the numerical query languages studied in this paper requires techniques that are less commonly encountered in classical database theory, which typically deals with query languages based on Boolean logic.
 Some of our results rely on traditional methods, e.g., establishing normal forms for expressions.
 Likewise, inexpressibility of a query can still be shown by exhibiting pairs of indistinguishable graphs on which the query yields different outcomes.
 However, the indistinguishability requirement becomes stronger, as we now need to show that all expressions return the same numerical value (or, for Boolean queries, values with the same sign).
 To this end, our proofs draw on notions from analysis, including properties of the rationals (as opposed to real numbers), alternating Liouville constructions and rational approximation of reals, limits, symmetric functions, and both simple and piecewise polynomial functions.